threedworld-mit/tdw/Documentation/lessons/objects_and_scenes/overview.md

 That said, procedural generation is very useful and is implemented in many of TDW's high-level APIs.

-In this tutorial, you'll first learn about a default scripted object placement system in TDW (the floorplan layouts) and then how to procedurally add objects to a scene.
+In this tutorial, you'll first learn about "floorplan layouts", which use scripted object placement to generate interior environments.
+Then, you'll learn how to procedurally add objects to a scene.

 ***